draptik/2025-property-based-testing/presentation/slides.md

 ## Strategies: "There and Back Again"

-- When you have a forward and reverse function, i. e.
+- When you have a **forward and backward** function, i. e.
 Serialize/Deserialize
 - Example: Reversing a list twice returns the original list

 ```fsharp